jzelenjak/research-project/README.md

 **Example use case**: you want to test that sink and non-sink states in the attack graphs are consistent with the sink and non-sink states in the S-PDFA model.

-### stats-nodes-ags.sh

-**Description**: this script computes statistics on the nodes of the attack graphs in the specified directory.
-This script has only been used when formulating the hypothesis and checking how the node count of attack graphs has been affected by merging sinks.

 ### train-lin-reg.sh

 **Description**: this script is primarily used inside the `./stats-ags.sh` script to compute the regression line for classification of the attack graphs into complex and non-complex.
 It is not very useful as a stand-alone script.